 PCL INJURIES

-PCL Injury Treatment
+Treatment for a PCL Injury

 PCL injury treatment typically involves a combination of physical therapy and, in more severe cases, surgical intervention.
 Initially, doctors recommend rest and the application of ice to reduce swelling and pain.
 Physical therapy focuses on strengthening the muscles around the knee, improving stability, and restoring the range of motion.
 When non-surgical methods prove insufficient, especially for complete or severe tears, doctors may suggest surgical reconstruction of the PCL.